malvinaH/My-Professional-README-Generator/README.md

 - [Tests](#tests)
 - [Questions](#questions)

   ## Installation

-clone this repo on your terminal and run npm i for all the necessary packages.
+Clone this repo on your terminal and run npm i for all the necessary packages.

   ## Usage

-run node index.js or node index and answer all the questions asked on the prompts.
+Run node index.js or node index and answer the questions asked on the prompts.

   ## License